-The process of cutting thin strips of a face material isn’t limited to brick.
-It can also be done with attractive facing stone.
+As an alternative, the process of cutting thin strips of a face material isn’t limited to brick.
+It can also be done with attractive facing stone cladding.

 Mark is the author of the ever-popular Housebuilder’s Bible and an experienced builder.
 He’s just finished his latest self build.

 Get the latest news, reviews and product advice straight to your inbox.

 Thank you for signing up to Homebuilding.
 You will receive a verification email shortly.